nteetor/yonder/docs/inputs/checkboxinput.md

     One of `TRUE` or `FALSE` specifying if the checkbox input choices render inline or stacked, defaults to `FALSE`, in which case the choices are stacked.
+- name: '...'
+  description: |-
+    Additional named arguments passed as HTML attributes to the parent element or tag elements passed as child elements to the parent element.
+- name: enable
+  description: |-
+    One of `values` specifying particular choices to enable or `TRUE` specifying the entire input is enabled, defaults to `NULL`.
+- name: disable
+  description: |-
+    One of `values` specifying particular choices to disable or `TRUE` specifying the entire input is disabled, defaults to `NULL`.
+- name: valid
+  description: |-
+    A character string specifying a message to the user indicating how the input's value is valid, defaults to `NULL.`
+- name: invalid
+  description: |-
+    A character string specifying a message to the user indicating how the input's value is invalid, defaults to `NULL`.
+- name: session
+  description: A reactive context, defaults to [getDefaultReactiveDomain()](getdefaultreactivedomain.html).
 family: inputs
 export: ''
 examples: